Systemcluster/systemcluster.github.io/about.md

 Some of my personal and open-source projects can be found on this site or in my [GitHub account](https://github.com/systemcluster).
 All software and source code on this site, if not stated otherwise, is subject to the [zlib license]({{ "/license/" | prepend: site.baseurl }}).

+You can contact me by sending an email to *info @ this domain*.

 ---